calculquebec/cq-formation-cip201/doc/en/monitoring/user-portal.rst

 Narval job statistics
 ---------------------

-In the Narval portal (or the Béluga portal), a table listing your most recent jobs can be found on the `Job stats
+In the Narval portal (or the Rorqual portal), a table listing your most recent jobs can be found on the `Job stats
 <https://portail.narval.calculquebec.ca/secure/jobstats/>`__ page, in the
 *Your jobs* section.